MBA in Hospitality Management: Degree Overview

 To enter an MBA program, students usually need a bachelor's degree.
 They must also meet minimum grade point average requirements and provide personal references.
 Students in some programs need to complete prerequisite courses in topics such as hospitality law and event management.

 The curriculum for an MBA program in hospitality management usually includes core business courses in accounting and economics.
+Through program coursework, students gain the leadership skills necessary to improve a restaurant's customer service, staff a hotel or increase a resort's revenues.
 Coursework can also touch on topics in ethical management, career planning and research methods.
-Other topics covered in a program may include:
+Other subjects covered in a program may include:

 - Decision-making and leadership